Honey Baked Ham

 An entire honey baked ham on a serving platter

-You want to cover the ham tightly with foil or in a roasting pan with a lid.
-This helps keep all the juices inside.
+Cover it tightly with foil or a lid, and baste it during baking to keep it moist and flavorful.
+Cook low and slow for best results.
 You also want to check the temperature and remove from the oven when the ham reaches 140 degrees F. If the ham gets too hot, it will start drying out.

 How do you add flavor to ham after baking?

 This ham is very flavorful on its own.
-If we are serving the ham as leftovers on a ham and cheese board, you can serve with dijon mustard, pepper jelly, or hot honey.
+If you are serving the ham as leftovers on a ham and cheese board, you can serve with dijon mustard, pepper jelly, or hot honey.

 What internal temperature should a precooked ham be?